Belgh Brasse: Current Products

 An abbey ale line is called Mons.
 This is a product line of three abbey ale inspired beers.
 They have a white beer (Abbey Witte), a blonde beer (Abbey Blonde), a dubell (Abbey Dubbel) and a Quadruppel (Abbey Quadruppel).

-The water used to brew those beers still comes from an esker from Abitibi.
 The name Mons is inspired by the city of Mons, where Jean-Louis Marcoux, the brewmaster was born.
 This beer already has success in United States and in Canada.